MicrosoftDocs/dynamics-365-project-operations/articles/actuals/create-confirm-correction-journals.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

-Occasionally a time or expense entry may be entered incorrectly.
-For example, a consultant might select the wrong date when creating a time entry or they might pick the wrong project when entering an expense.
-If a consultant can’t make the updates to the submitted entries, a backend admin can directly correct the actuals for a project.
+Occasionally, a time or expense entry might be entered incorrectly.
+For example, a consultant might select the wrong date when they create a time entry, or they might select the wrong project when they enter an expense.
+If a consultant can't update the submitted entries, a back-end admin can directly correct the actuals for a project.

 ## Correct approved time entries